-Metastatic prostate cancer is when prostate cancer cells have spread to other parts of your body, away from the prostate gland.
+Metastatic prostate cancer is when prostate cancer cells have spread outside the prostate to other parts of your body.
 It is also known as advanced or secondary prostate cancer.

 Your cancer may be advanced when it is first diagnosed, or it may have come back or spread some time after your first diagnosis.

 Sometimes cancer treatment does not remove all the cancer cells.
 These cells may be tiny and can’t be picked up on scans.
 With time these cancer cells will grow and spread.

 For some men their prostate cancer didn't give any problems or symptoms until it had grown enough to spread outside of the prostate before they get their first diagnosis.